Partake, A Formal Language for Board Games and Other Interactions

 Board games are not just for fun: they seriously exercise our reasoning abilities and prepare players for “real-world” activities that require problem solving.

-There is much recent interest in complex games that include large libraries of cards and scenarios that combinatorially increase gameplay diversity.
+There is much recent interest in complex games that include large libraries of cards and scenarios in order to combinatorially increase gameplay variety.
 Regarded as formal systems, these games are a legitimate challenge to represent using software.

 We introduce a language, Partake, which allows for compositional development of games using programs that match the conciseness of natural language.
 Going beyond traditional monist object-oriented systems, Partake recognizes a basic duality between situations and actors, which clarifies the role of each in specifying gameplay.
 Game rules typically specify complex situations in which players act, so we focus on the task of specifying situations.
 Situations unfold over time into choice-points to be decided by various actors, be they people, randomizers, rulings, or strategic heuristics.
 We present a temporal semantic model based on episode segments that naturally group together these choices.
 We introduce two intertwined new languages: a declarative relational language for defining concepts and a procedural one for episodes.